-A wooden floor is arguably the biggest piece of furniture within an interior these days, keep a step ahead of 2018’s emerging styles by reading on…
+A wooden floor is arguably the biggest piece of furniture within an interior these days, keep one step ahead of trending styles by reading on…

 With our desire for authenticity, wooden flooring is sought after for its natural appeal and ability to transform the feel of an interior.
 Careful consideration is going into the selection process this year.
 Technology and product development, deepen design possibilities more than ever for our clients to showcase their style.
 Several themes preside though…

 Wanderlust in wood trends is Scandinavian.
 White, wide and very long Douglas Fir floorboards once seen, are hard to downsize to measly mundane formats.
 White and light is a key element in creating the hygge factor and creates a blank canvas …the very reason art galleries and museums adopt white walls and wooden floors.